Making continuing appropriations for national intelligence program operations for fiscal year 2014, and for other purposes.

 Length: 4 pages

-This resolution was introduced on October 3, 2013, in a previous session of Congress, but was not enacted.
+This resolution was introduced on October 3, 2013, in a previous session of Congress, but it did not receive a vote.

 Oct 3, 2013